-To change your degree, major, or concentration, obtain a form from the Admissions and Records Office in the Student Center Building; Registration Center; or the Humboldt, Lexington or Savannah Centers or see your advisor.
-The change of major will take effect during the next registration period.
+To change your degree, major, or concentration, you can access an electronic request form in your Student Self Service-Student Records account or obtain a form from the Admissions and Records Office in the Student Center Building; Registration Center; or the Humboldt, Lexington or Savannah Centers or see your advisor.

-Remember that such a change may require you to meet additional requirements such as providing additional official transcripts, taking a placement test, and completing different general education and major or concentration courses.
+A major change may require you to meet additional admissions requirements that may not have been initially required, such as providing additional official transcripts, taking a placement test, and completing different general education and major or concentration courses (example--changing from Non-degree seeking to a degree path).

+Be sure to review your program requirements in Degree Work (located in jWeb).
+Students receiving Federal financial aid, such as Pell Grant or SEOG Grant, must be registered for courses within their program of study.
 Please note that if you are receiving financial aid and change to a non-degree seeking status, you will lose your financial aid.